xrdocs/virtual-routing/_blogs/2022-08-23-high-availability-with-xrv9000-on-aws-using-apphosting-sl-api.md

 1) **Trigger**: One or more BFD sessions are initiated between the active and standby routers by the onbox container app using IOS-XR's service-layer API.
 2) **Detection**: When either the active router or the neighboring BFD interface goes down, the BFD event is detected within a few hundred milliseconds based on the BFD settings selected.
 This BFD event is detected by the application using service-layer API as well.
 3) **Action**: The application then invokes AWS APIs to trigger a failover.
-If both routers are in the same Availability zone, this is done by shifting the unique secondary IP configured on the active router to the standby router.
-If the routers are in different Availability zones, then the failover happens
+If both routers are in the same Availability zone, this is done by shifting the unique secondary IP configured on the active router to the standby router, thereby redirecting traffic destined for the secondary IP.
+If the routers are in different Availability zones, then the failover happens by shifting the gateway configured in the VPC routing table from the active Router's primary IP to the standby router's primary IP.

+###
 ![ha_app_solution_design_secondary_ip.png]({{base_path}}/images/ha_app_solution_design_secondary_ip.png)